 Level II Courses: (12 hours)

-• EDAD 694: Seminar in Education Administration (6 hours) (Completion of Level I is a prerequisite to this course)
+• EDAD 694: Seminar in Education Administration (6 hours)

 • Advisor approved electives (6 hours)